2gis/on-premise-helm-charts/Breaking-Changes.md

 - Backward compatibility with `license` versions before `2.0.0` (on-premise version `1.8.0`) is broken.
 - License v2 over HTTPS is required.
+- Update migrations, when updating the service you need to update the data

+### pro-api

+- Add required topic `assetDataTopic`

 ## [1.12.0]